mnimmny/remote_timelapse/README.md

 A Python script for controlling Raspberry Pi Camera 3 on Pi Zero W using the picamera2 module with YAML configuration.

+## Docs
+- See `AGENT.md` for repo map, interfaces, config schema, and mock mode
+- See `TROUBLESHOOTING.md` for symptom→fix lookups and diagnostics
+- See `DECISIONS.md` for architecture/API/security rationale
+- See `CONTRIBUTING.md` for setup, dev workflow, and style

 ## Features

 - **Easy Configuration**: YAML-based configuration file for all camera settings